Strength Training for Martial Arts and Combat Sports – How important is it?

 All athletes can benefit from a proper strength and conditioning program — even combat athletes.
 However, finding the right strength training for martial arts program depends on the natural abilities of the athlete.
 Some are better predisposed to power and strength training, while some have great endurance but take time to develop strength.
 Training should be tailored specifically for individual athletes but the goal will be the same.
 We want strong, mobile, injury-proof, and resilient fighters who not only show the ability to be fast and powerful but also can withstand and absorb blows.
 And that’swhere strength training comes into play.

-If you enjoy this article then you may well love Making the Cut – A Fighter’s Diet or Can you Learn Martial Arts Online – The Modern World of Digital Training, Tuition and Coaching as already featured in the Articles section of this site.
+If you enjoy this article then you may well love Making the Cut – A Fighter’s Diet or Circuit Training for Martial Arts – A Complete Guide to Bodyweight Exercise as already featured in the Articles section of this site.

 Thanks for visiting, I hope you enjoyed reading this article on Strength Training for Martial Arts and Combat Sports – How Important is it with Rachel Pike, please like, share and don’t forget to subscribe to the Warrior Collective Youtube Channel for more great videos each week!!